Salary and benefits are competitive. Salary is commensurate with qualifications and experience.

 This position will focus on student veteran needs and will provide consultation to a variety of departments and constituents on campus, Career Center, Disability Resources for Students, Q Center, Hall Health, Academic Advisors, the Office of Minority Affairs and Diversity, UWPD, and Residential Life.

-Minimum of one year of experience providing mental health counseling to college-age clients, preferably in a university or college counseling center.
+One year of experience providing mental health counseling to college-age clients, preferably in a university or college counseling center

 Leadership skills and the ability to provide guidance to student veterans and staff.